Ariana1729/CTF-Writeups/ISITDTU Quals 2018/aes_cnv/README.md

 pad = lambda s: s + (BLOCK_SIZE - len(s) % BLOCK_SIZE) * chr(BLOCK_SIZE - len(s) % BLOCK_SIZE)
 ```

-Notice that pad will actually add an extra block at the end, `"\x10"*16`, if the input size is a multiple of 16, like a typical AES_CBC(and other schemes too) padding
+Notice that pad will actually add an extra block at the end, `"\x10"*16`, if the input size is a multiple of 16, , which is just normal PKCS#7 padding

 toblock(): splits array at every 16 bytes